awsdocs/aws-lambda-developer-guide/doc_source/with-s3-example.md

 Add notification configuration on the source bucket to request Amazon S3 to publish object\-created events to Lambda\.

+**Important**
+This procedure configures the bucket to invoke your function every time an object is created in it\.
+Ensure that you configure this option only on the source bucket and do not create objects in the source bucket from the function that is triggered\.
+Otherwise, your function could cause itself to be [invoked continuously in a loop](with-s3.md#services-s3-runaway)\.

 **To configure notifications**

 1. Open the [Amazon S3 console](https://console.aws.amazon.com/s3)\.